Two Must-Have Tools to Customize Emails

-As mentioned before, Conditional display and the Customization engine are two features of the MailUp platform that only need to be activated, and can be managed independently by each company.
+As mentioned before, Display conditions and the Customization engine are two features of the MailUp platform that only need to be activated, and can be managed independently by each company.

 This lets companies entrust MailUp with the management of all activities aimed at creating a responsive communication, including Liquid markup, to allow maximum content customization.

 - Technicalemail analysis, to identify those parts of the message that can be translatedinto Liquid language

 - Thedrafting and delivery of a document which, for each element of the identifiedemail, provides guidelines for managing content using Liquid language.

 Customization is perhaps the key topic of email marketing for companies that want to take their strategies to an advanced level.